Table of contents:

 Typically, 1× PBS or 10 mM potassium phosphate at pH 7.4 are suitable antibody purification buffers.
 Always check the certificate of analysis from the vendor, and contact them if the buffer the antibody provided in is different, as there may be a reason the antibody is provided in a unique buffer formulation (e.g. increased stability).
 In general, proteins are more stable at higher concentrations, so we recommend storing your antibody at a concentration greater than 1 mg/mL.

-What if my antibody is provided with BSA or glycerol?
+Can I use an antibody that is provided with BSA or glycerol?

 It is best to avoid antibodies that come in a storage buffer with BSA or glycerol.
 If that is the only option, some vendors are able to provide antibodies without these additives on a custom basis.

 Can I just add an excess of antibody rather than performing an optimization?